MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-python.md

 1. You should see the result of the operation you invoked.
 In this case, because your operation generates a random result, you will see either `Zero` or `One` printed on the screen.
 If you execute the program repeatedly, you should see each result approximately half the time.

 > [!NOTE]
 > * The Python code is just a normal Python program.
 You can use any Python environment, including Python-based Jupyter Notebooks, to write the Python program and call Q# operations.
+The Python program can import Q# operations from any .qs files located in the same folder as the Python code itself.

 ## Next steps